divio/divio-cloud-docs/how-to/django-create-deploy.rst

 Django server
 ~~~~~~~~~~~~~

-In cloud environments: the ``Dockerfile`` contains a ``CMD`` that starts up Django using uWSGI.
+In cloud environments: the ``Dockerfile`` contains a ``CMD`` that starts up Django using the uWSGI/Gunicorn/Uvicorn
+application gateway server.

 In the local environment: the ``command`` line in ``docker-compose.yml`` starts up Django using the runserver,
 overriding the ``CMD`` in the ``Dockerfile``.
 If the ``command`` line is commented out, ``docker-compose up`` will use
-uWSGI locally instead.
+the application gateway server locally instead.

 Database
 ~~~~~~~~

-In cloud environments: the application will use one of our database clusters running Postgres.
+In cloud environments: the application will use one of our database clusters.

-In the local environment: the application will use a container running the same version of Postgres.
+In the local environment: the application will use a container running the same database.

 During the build phase: the database falls back to in-memory SQLite, as there is no database available to connect to, and no configuration variables available from the environment in any case.